Pronunciation of 'Melaleuca'

 English (United States)

-A genus of plants in the myrtle family, known for species like tea trees and paperbarks.
+A genus of plants in the myrtle family, Myrtaceae, commonly known as tea trees, native to Australia and nearby regions.

 Ελληνικά (Greek)